gabrielblain/PowerSDI/README.md

 ```

 ## Arguments

-lon: longitude in decimal degrees: (+) Eastern Hemisphere (-) Western Hemisphere.
+* lon: longitude in decimal degrees: (+) Eastern Hemisphere (-) Western Hemisphere.
-Lat: latitude in decimal degrees: (+) Northern Hemisphere (-) Southern Hemisphere.
+* Lat: latitude in decimal degrees: (+) Northern Hemisphere (-) Southern Hemisphere.
-start.date: date at which the indices estimates should start.
+* start.date: date at which the indices estimates should start.
 Format: YYYY-MM-DD".
-end.date: date at which the indices estimates should end.
+* end.date: date at which the indices estimates should end.
 Format: YYYY-MM-DD".
-distr: A character variable ("GEV" or "GLO") defining the distribution to calculate the
+* distr: A character variable ("GEV" or "GLO") defining the distribution to calculate the
-SPEI.
+* SPEI.
 Default is "GEV".
-TS: Time scale on the quart.month basis (integer values between 1 and 96).
+* TS: Time scale on the quart.month basis (integer values between 1 and 96).
 Default is 4.
-Good: A character variable ("Yes" or "No") to calculate or not the goodness-of-fit and
+* Good: A character variable ("Yes" or "No") to calculate or not the goodness-of-fit and  normality tests.
-normality tests.
 Default is "Yes".
-sig.level: A numeric variable (between 0.90 and 0.95) defining the significance level for parameter Good.
+* sig.level: A numeric variable (between 0.90 and 0.95) defining the significance level for parameter Good.
 Default is "0.95".
-RainUplim: Optional.
+* RainUplim: Optional.
 Upper limit in millimetres from which rainfall values larger than it will be removed.
-Default is NULL.
+Default is `NULL`.
-RainLowlim: Optional.
+* RainLowlim: Optional.
 Lower limit in millimetres from which rainfall values smaller than it will be removed.
 Default is NULL.
-PEUplim: Optional.
+* PEUplim: Optional.
 Upper limit in millimetres from which evapotranspiration values larger than it will be removed.
-Default is NULL.
+Default is `NULL`.
-PELowlim: Optional.
+* PELowlim: Optional.
 Lower limit in millimetres from which evapotranspiration values smaller than it will be removed.
-Default is NULL.
+Default is `NULL`.

 ## Value

 A list with data calculated at the time scale selected by the user.
-If Good="Yes", this list includes:
+If `Good="Yes"`, this list includes:

-SDI: The NASA-SPI, NASA-SPEI.HS and NASA-SPEI.PM.
+  * SDI: The NASA-SPI, NASA-SPEI.HS and NASA-SPEI.PM.
-DistPar: The parameters of the distributions (gamma and GEV or GLO) used to calculate the indices.
+  * DistPar: The parameters of the distributions (gamma and GEV or GLO) used to calculate the indices.
-GoodFit: The Lilliefors and Anderson-Darling tests goodness-of-fit tests.
+  * GoodFit: The Lilliefors and Anderson-Darling tests goodness-of-fit tests.
-Normality: The outcomes of the two normality checking procedures (Wu et al., 2007 and Stagge et., 2015).
+  * Normality: The outcomes of the two normality checking procedures (Wu et al., 2007 and Stagge et., 2015).

-If Good="No", this list includes SDI and DistPar.
+If `Good="No"`, this list includes:
+* SDI and
+* DistPar.

 This function also presents other data (in millimetres) calculated from the NASA POWER project:

-Rainfall amounts (Rain).
+* Rainfall amounts (Rain).
-Potential evapotranspiration values estimated through the Hargreaves and Samani method (PEHS).
+* Potential evapotranspiration values estimated through the Hargreaves and Samani method (PEHS).
-Potential evapotranspiration values estimated through the FAO-56 Penman-Monteith method (PEPM).
+* Potential evapotranspiration values estimated through the FAO-56 Penman-Monteith method (PEPM).
 The difference between rainfall and potential evapotranspiration.

 ## Examples

 ```r
 ScientSDI(
   lon = -47.3,